rsmp-nordic/rsmp_website/pages/compliance.md

 Note: Until the [RMSP Validator](https://github.com/rsmp-nordic/rsmp_validator) reaches version 1.0, test results are preliminary.

-If you're a supplier with equipment that you would like included in our Test Hub, please contact the [RSMP Nordic secretariat]({% link pages/documentation.md %}).
+Supplier that would like their equipment included in our Test Hub are encouraged to contact the [secretariat]({% link pages/contact.md %}).